Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 This article aims at telling people how to translate serious OOP code into idiomatic Julia.
 The translation is divided into the following sections:

-- Julia representation of class constructors
+- Julia representation of constructors
-- Julia representation of class methods
+- Julia representation of methods
 - Julia representation of inheritance
 - Julia representation of interfaces

-### Julia representation of class constructors
+### Julia representation of constructors

 In Python, we might simply write a class as follow.